Absence & Attendance

 Medical Protocol at School

-Currently, pupils who have medical appointments during school hours must not attend school that day as we cannot have staff and pupils moving around the school outside of their cocoons.
-We ask if these appointments can be arranged outside of school hours that parents do this where possible.
-If you have exceptional circumstances you can email the school at email@example.com and make a request for an exception to be made, however this does not guarantee that an exception will be made.
-As the school is exceptionally busy at this time, if you have not had a response regarding your request please assume that you have not been given an exception and keep your child at home that day.
+We ask if medical appointments can be arranged outside of school hours that parents do this where possible.
+If this is not possible, please send an email firstname.lastname@example.org.
 An email should be sent to the school prior to the day of absence, e.g. if a child has an unavoidable medical appointment.
 A scanned copy or photograph of the appointment letter should be attached to the email.
 Alternatively, you may print and fill out a Medical Appointment Slip (below).

 Parents wishing to apply for exceptional leave during term time should complete an Absence Request Form (available here) and send it to the headteacher well in advance of the absence.
 A full explanation of the circumstances is always helpful.
 A meeting with the headteacher might be necessary to discuss the application further.
 Please read the Pupil Attendance Policy before submitting an application for exceptional leave.